metapensiero/metapensiero.pj/README.rst

 __ http://exploringjs.com/es6/ch_classes.html#_simple-mixins

-Methods can be functions or async-functions.
+Methods can be functions or async-functions although the latters aren't officially supported yet by the JavaScript specification.
+You can disable them adding a ``--disable-stage3`` to the commandline utlity.

 Python`s ``super()`` calls are converted accordingly to the type of their surrounding method: ``super().__init__(foo)`` becomes